JakubSzwajka/JakubSzwajka.github.io/_posts/2022-4-7-Ethereum-token.md

   2 passing (269ms)
 ```

-## Extending token
+## Extending Token

-So just for practice I wanted to extend my token with decimals field as it is in tutorial.
-The difference is that I'm inheriting from ERC20 which has a only symbol and name parameters in constructor.
+So just for practice, I wanted to extend my token with the decimals field as it is in the tutorial.
+The difference is that I'm inheriting from ERC20 which has the only symbol and name parameters in the constructor.
 ERC20 by default returns 18 for decimals.

 So first things first, I've added tests which ofc failed.
-Extended test file should look like:
+The extended test file should look like this:

 ```js
 const BonkToken = artifacts.require('BonkToken');